-These changes happened at great speed as the country went into lockdown last Spring, relaxed again and then re-entered a period of tough restrictions at the end of the year.
+These changes happened at great speed as the country went into lockdown, relaxed again and then re-entered another period of tough restrictions.
 Many people took time to take stock, to think about what would come next and to make sure that they gave themselves, their families and their businesses every chance to flourish in 2021, as and when the country emerges from the pandemic.

 To help with this period of transition, Druces launched Druces Future as a new hub on our website.
 We post updates relevant to the pandemic there and continue to use Druces Future to host our service aimed at those businesses, large and small, who are facing up to all the challenges of operating online in 2021.

 Salisbury House Office